Hammer, Sickle and Four logo

 There is much more to be said about the ICL’s new “anti-imperialist” clothes in Mexico.
 Its call for a “united front” with the government of AMLO [Andrés Manuel López Obrador) and his MORENA party would stand in the way of the necessary struggle to break workers away from this nationalist, but in no way anti-imperialist, government, which is now trying to force the so-called “independent” unions back into the straitjacket of corporatist state control of labor.
 Once again, as in equating the RDDPP with permanent revolution, the ICL leaders justify this with a subterfuge, conflating Trotsky’s call for independent proletarian support for the expropriation of imperialist-owned oil companies with making a political bloc with the government of Lázaro Cárdenas [president of Mexico from 1934 to 1940], which Trotsky never called for.
 With its vague talk of national liberation and nation-building, the newborn ICL’s program would be a roadblock to revolution if it had any impact, which luckily it doesn’t.
 If anyone agreed with the line of El [Antiimperialista], the bourgeois name of their new paper, they would join AMLO’s MORENA party and push from within.

 So here, there and just about everywhere, the line of the new ICL – which now repudiates just about everything the Spartacist tendency represented when it fought for the revolutionary program of Trotskyism – would have terrible consequences if carried out in the class struggle.
 Nowhere is this clearer than over Iran where they denounce the Spartacist tendency’s warnings against leftist support for the 1979 so-called “Islamic revolution.”
 They take a quotation out of context to pretend that we equated Khomeini with Hitler when its point was that there can be reactionary mass movements.
-There were some problems with the initial formulations on Iran before we settled on the call for “Down with the shah, no to the mullahs.”
+There were some problems with the initial formulations on Iran before we settled on the call for “Down with the shah, No to the mullahs.”
 But we told the truth about the mullah regime, whereas Spartacist 68 pretends they were leading an anti-imperialist struggle.38

 The then-revolutionary international Spartacist tendency warned in 1979 against leftists’ support to the theocratic regime of Ayatollah Khomeini that took power in Iran after the overthrow of the bloody imperialist puppet Shah Pahlavi.
 Shown here: leftist students being attacked by Khomeinite thugs in Tehran, April 1980.
 Tens of thousands were arrested, and thousands executed by the victorious mullahs.
 Today the born-again ICL, junking its past in the service of its new nationalist line, seeks to resuscitate illusions like those of the Iranian leftists and their backers who bowed before their executioners.